West African Ebola virus epidemic timeline: August 2014

 USA United States On August 21 the two first medically evacuated cases in the US (missionaries Nancy Writebol and Kent Brantly), having been successfully treated with the experimental therapy ZMapp, are released from Emory University Hospital free of the virus.
 Kent Brantly's A+ type blood was later used to treat three other cases in the United States: these included the third and fifth medically evacuated cases Rick Sacra and Ashoka Mukpo as well as the second transmitted case Nina Pham.

 Ivory Coast On August 21, the Ivory Coast closed its borders with both Guinea and Liberia.
 This action was preceded by a ban on flights between the Ivory Coast and Liberia.

 Democratic Republic of Congo On August 24 the DRC announces an EVD outbreak in its northern Equateur province of a distinct strain from that of the larger West African outbreak.

 United Kingdom On August 24 a British man (William Pooley) was evacuated from Sierra Leone to an isolation unit at the Royal Free Hospital.

 Germany On August 27, a Senegalese epidemiologist who was working in Sierra Leone for the WHO was transferred to an isolation ward in Hamburg, marking the first medically evacuated case in Germany.

-UN UN On August 28 WHO announces that the death toll has climbed above 1,550, and warns that the outbreak could infect more than 20,000 people.
+UN United Nations On August 28 WHO announces that the death toll has climbed above 1,550, and warns that the outbreak could infect more than 20,000 people.
 It also announces that $490 million shall be needed over the next six months.

 US US Also on August 28 the journal Science publishes the seminal paper Genomic surveillance elucidates Ebola virus origin and transmission during the 2014 outbreak, five of whose co-authors themselves died of EVD before publication.

 Senegal On August 29 Senegal confirmed its first EVD case, in a Guinean citizen who was travelling to Dakar.

-UN UN On August 30 the World Food Program announces that it needs $70 million to feed 1.3 million people at risk in Ebola-quarantined areas.
+UN United Nations On August 30 the World Food Programme announces that it needs $70 million to feed 1.3 million people at risk in Ebola-quarantined areas.

 Liberia On August 30, the quarantine of the neighborhood of West Point, Monrovia is lifted after riots on August 20.